 Thali Easton serves up excellent Indian food with a large helping of authenticity

-Starting out as a street-food truck at Glastonbury 21 years ago, Thali opened as a restaurant first in Montpelier which spawned several other Thalis across Bristol.
-Having being bought by staff members in 2019, Thali became a 50-cover single entity in Easton and fits right into east Bristol’s bohemia – the restaurant is a big part of the Easton Easter and Celebrating St Marks Road festivals and has been awarded the highest rating by the Sustainable Restaurant Association.
+After starting out as a street-food truck at Glastonbury 21 years ago, Thali opened as a restaurant first in Montpelier which spawned several other Thalis across Bristol.
+Having been bought by staff members in 2019, Thali became a 50-cover single entity in Easton that fits right into east Bristol’s bohemia – the restaurant is a big part of the Easton Easter and Celebrating St Marks Road festivals and has been awarded the highest rating by the Sustainable Restaurant Association.
 Ingredients on its vegan-friendly menu are local and organic where possible, chicken is free-range and, as of last week, coffee is fair trade.

 Thali grounds itself in traditional Indian eating practices, its name referring to the metal plate a thali meal is served on, which is a sort of buffet for one featuring items from every ‘flavour category’.
 Salty, sweet, spicy – you get the gist.
 Perfect for unfussy eaters who want a bit of everything.

 Exuberant owner Pepe bounced over once we’d settled into our seats and asked whether we’d eaten here before.
 After hearing us answer in the negative, he looked thoroughly delighted and preceded to explain the concepts of thalis and tiffins.

 One of the best things about Thali has to be their tiffin scheme, which is neither a crumbly dessert nor an unsustainable business model.
 It is their zero-waste takeaway solution inspired by the Indian tiffin wallahs, who deliver hot lunches to people at work across India.
 At Thali Easton you can buy an insulated metal tiffin tin and fill it with a curry of your choice to takeaway for £25, dine at home, and wash it out ready for reuse just like in Mumbai.